Ajo, Arizona: Education

-Ajo Unified School District is the only regular school district in Ajo, Arizona.
+Ajo Unified School District is the only regular school district covering portions of the Ajo CDP, while another portion is not in any school district.

 The CDP is in Pima County Joint Technical Education District's 3rd Governing Board District.
 An elementary school, middle school, and high school are located on the same campus.

+Public Safety

+The CDP is served by the Pima County Sheriff's Department's Ajo District, Ajo Ambulance and the Ajo-Gibson Volunteer Fire Department.